seregazhuk/seregazhuk.github.io_old/_posts/2016-10-11-symonfy-and-angular.md

 angular.module('app', []);
 {% endhighlight %}

 And that is all!
 Now our application skeleton is ready.
 Everything related to frontend should be placed in *src/AppBundle/Resources/public/js/* folder.
-After running `gulp` all project *js* and *css* files will be put in the *web* folder, in the `web/js/app.js` and `web/css/style.css` files accordinly.
+After running `gulp` all project *js* and *css* files will be put in the *web* folder, in the `web/js/app.js` and `web/css/style.css` files accordingly.

 The last step is to include them in the main application layout *app/Resources/views/base.html.twig*:
 {% highlight twig%}